dnlbowers/modern-buddhism/README.md

 * [Richard Wells](https://github.com/D0nni387) - Code Institute Mentor.
 * [Matt Bodden](https://github.com/MattBCoding) - 24/7 tester and support.
 * [Monica Hrda](https://github.com/monika-hrda) - Style adviser and tester.
-* [Anthony O'Brien](https://github.com/D0nni387) - Tester, advisor, cheerleader (I think he has pom poms) and my introduction to CSS flex.
+* [Anthony O'Brien](https://github.com/D0nni387) - Tester, advisor, motivator and my introduction to CSS flex and VSCode.

 ### **General reference:**
 * The project was influenced by the Code Institutes code along project called Love running.
 Whilst I have tried to deviate as much as possible there may be some similarities in the code.